 Other contributors include:

 Gladys M. Francis (Guadeloupe), an associate professor of French at Georgia State University.
 Her research branches across post-colonial studies, women’s studies and literature of the African diaspora.

 Thomas DeFrantz (USA), professor of dance at Duke University, North Carolina, specialises in African diaspora aesthetics, dance historiography, and the intersections of dance and technology.

-Kwesi Johnson (UK), the founder of Kompany Malakhi.
+Kwesi Johnson (UK), the founder of Kompany Malakhi and co-founder of The Cultural Assembly.
 With a foundation in breakin’, hip hop, physical and contemporary dance, Kwesi combines genres to create a unique and distinct style and process.

-Chester Morrison (UK), the founder of Black Dance Development Trust and Black Dance Summer School.
+Chester Morrison (UK) is the founder of Black Dance Development Trust and Black Dance Summer School.
 Chester has played a key role in the development of artistic and community practice in the UK.